 Ridesharing has been a game-changer since these services first began.
 Services offered by companies such as Uber and Lyft have changed the way people get around town.
 No longer do groups of friends have to pinpoint who will be the designated driver each time they go out on the town—now, they can all agree to share a Lyft so each member of the group can enjoy some of the nightlife.
 No longer do people have to depend on questionable public transit schedules, their own driving, or their own two feet.
 With Lyft, they have other options.
 However, Lyft drivers are not automatically safe drivers, even if they have clean driving records.
 At any time, these drivers could engage in acts of negligence that result in a car crash that leaves you severely injured.
-If you were hurt while using a rideshare service and want to talk to a Lyft accident Lawyer in Blue Springs about your legal rights and options, the attorneys at Mayer & Rosenberg, P.C. can help you file a claim in court.
+If you were hurt while using a rideshare service and want to talk to a Lyft accident Lawyer about your legal rights and options, the attorneys at Mayer & Rosenberg, P.C. can help you file a claim in court.

 Typically, road crash statistics are published annually by government entities like the Department of Transportation or the Federal Motor Carrier Safety Commission.
 These statistics usually break down accidents by vehicle type and quantify the number of people who were injured or killed in vehicular collisions every year.
 However, rideshare vehicles have yet to be singled out in these reports, so data are spotty regarding traffic accidents involving Uber or Lyft vehicles.